avdgrinten/riot-challenge2016/README.md

 	`sounds/concussive.mp3`,
 	`sounds/countdown.mp3`

+* `summonersGoal` limits the number of summoners that are imported to the database.
+	Defaults to 2000.

 * `backgroundRate` specifies the rate at which summoners are imported to the database.
 	Defaults to 2. `realtimeRate` is the rate at which realtime (e.g. to validate a summoner name) requests are done to the Riot API.
 Defaults to 8.

 	Note that the defaults are very conservative and are small enough to allow developer API keys to be used.
-Make sure not not to exceed the rate limit on your API key when changing these options.
+Make sure not to exceed the rate limit on your API key when changing these options.

-* `summonersGoal` limits the number of summoners that are imported to the database.
-	Defaults to 2000.

 ## Design decisions